 Is my hunting dog at risk

-- The risk of hunting dogs acquiring HPAI is likely low since they are not consuming the bird, but there is the possibility of exposure to the virus when dogs are mouthing or biting the bird.
+- The risk of hunting dogs acquiring HPAI is believed to be low, but exposure to the virus is possible when dogs are mouthing/biting a bird or consuming wild birds.

 - If hunters want to share waterfowl meat with their dog, the meat must be cooked thoroughly to 165 degrees Fahrenheit, following the same recommendations we have in place for human health.